mohan2020/mpatel/site/content/blog/top-5-articles-in-2020.md

 [**5.
 PLOS One: Phenotyping Physician Practice Patterns and Associations with Response to a Nudge in the Electronic Health Record for Influenza Vaccination: A Quasi-Experimental Study**](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0232895)\*\*
 \*\*

-In this study led by latent class analysis using electronic health record (EHR) data identified two phenotypes of clinician practice patterns – one that had a lower clinical workload and one that had a higher clinical workload.
+In this study led by [Sujatha Changolkar](https://twitter.com/schangolkar), latent class analysis using electronic health record (EHR) data identified two phenotypes of clinician practice patterns – one that had a lower clinical workload and one that had a higher clinical workload.
 We then looked at how these two groups differed in their response to a nudge in the EHR for influenza vaccination.
 We had previously found that this nudge led to a [significant 9.5-percentage point increase](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2702210) in influenza vaccination.
 However, in this study we found that clinicians with a lower clinical workload had no change in their vaccination rates.
 Instead, the bulk of the impact was on clinicians with a higher clinical workload.
 This indicates the nudge may have helped streamline processes that benefited busy clinicians.

 [**4.
 PLOS One: Association Between Behavioral Phenotypes and Response to a Physical Activity Intervention Using Gamification and Social Incentives: Secondary Analysis of the STEP UP Randomized Clinical Trial
 **](https://journals.plos.org/plosone/article/authors?id=10.1371/journal.pone.0239288)